smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

 # Self Joins

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A Self-join in SQL is a join operation where a table is joined with itself.
-In a self-join, a table is aliased to give it a different name and then used twice in the same query, once as the left table and once as the right table.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A self-join in SQL is a join operation where a table is joined with itself.
 The join conditions in a self-join specify how to relate the rows of a table to itself.
-Self-joins can be used to compare rows within a table, create subsets of data based on certain conditions, or combine information from multiple rows within a table.
+Self-joins can be used to compare rows within a table, create subsets of data based on conditions, or combine information from multiple rows.
 The result of a self-join is a new table that contains the combined data from the two instances of the original table.
-Self-joins can be useful when working with hierarchical data or when analyzing data based on relationships within a table.
+Self-joins can be helpful when working with hierarchical data or analyzing relationships within a table.

 ----------------------------------------------------